TomteMann/Projects/Tom's d-day/README.md

 # Space-Invaders-with-Python 👾
-A simple retro-like space invaders game made with Python!
+A simple retro-like space invaders-y game made with Python!
 Credits to ClearCode for making the tutorial! https://youtu.be/o-6pADy5Mdg <br />
+Most of this was done for a school project (shocking!!)

 ![image](https://raw.githubusercontent.com/TomteMann/Projects/main/Tom's%20d-day/Code%2Bleftovers/Graphics/picture.png)